• Loading stock data...

 Joining EuroLeague or the NBA’s European project would offer Napoli more than just greater competition.
 Both leagues would have a higher profile than Serie A—which is Italy’s top division and the league in which Napoli currently plays—meaning teams would gain access to larger media and sponsorship deals, and player salaries would likely increase.
 In Serie A1, player salaries average between $180,000 and $350,000 and can rise as high as $2 million.
 EuroLeague salaries can reach more than $5 million.

 Since buying Napoli last year, Rizzetta has made moves aimed at turning Napoli into a global basketball brand and building his portfolio of sports assets.
-In May, Napoli hired James Laughlin, a former Pelicans and Warriors executive, to serve as its general manager.
-In September, Rizzetta launched Underdog Global Partners to house his sports assets, which also include Campobasso, which plays in Italy’s third-highest division of soccer; Donna Roma, an Italian women’s soccer team that plays in the country’s second-highest level; and CPL Quebec, an expansion men’s soccer team that will play in the Canadian Premier League.
+In May, Napoli hired James Laughlin, a former Pelicans and Warriors executive, to serve as general manager of Underdog Global Partners, which launched in September.
+That company houses his sports assets, including Campobasso, which plays in Italy’s third-highest division of soccer; Donna Roma, an Italian women’s soccer team that plays in the country’s second-highest level; and CPL Quebec, an expansion men’s soccer team that will play in the Canadian Premier League.

 Napoli previously competed in EuroLeague and now plays in Serie A. The club is currently participating in the Italian Basketball Cup, which it won in 2023–24.